Elia Alba: Disco reloaded

 Elia Alba's participation in an art show titled "Do You Think I'm Disco" ignited a new interest in exploring disco DJs who paved the way for contemporary DJs.
-Using her own experiences in the 1980s as a club goer in New York City, she created the photo series "Larry Levan Live!" hoping to discover the relationship between DJs, the music and the dancers.
-These pictures depict partygoers wearing masks with the face of Larry Levan (1954–1992) during the period when disco held a strong influence and was nurtured by gay, black and Latino communities.
-She challenges the straightforward link between how a person looks and who they are regarding race, gender and sexuality.
+Using her own experiences in the 1980s as a club goer in New York City, she created the photo series "Larry Levan Live!" hoping to depict the relationship between DJs, the music, and the dancers.
+These pictures depict partygoers wearing masks with the face of Larry Levan during the period when disco held a strong influence and was nurtured by gay, black and Latino communities.
+She challenges the straightforward link between how a person looks and who they are regarding race, gender, and sexuality.

 Selected exhibitions

 Elia Alba's artworks have been exhibited internationally at: